Fifty Three Matrix Factorizations: A systematic approach: Matrix factorizations of invertible matrices

 The factorization $\fact{11}$ for complex invertible matrices is as follows. \begin{theorem}[$\fact{11}$, complex] For any $2n\times 2n$ complex invertible matrix $G$, there exist \begin{itemize} \item A $2n\times 2n$ unitary matrix $U\in\un{2n}$, \item A complexified $n\times n$ quaternionic invertible matrix $V\in\complexify{\gl{n, \mathbb{H}}}$ \item A unique $n\times n$ positive diagonal matrix $\Sigma$ (up to diagonal permutation), \end{itemize} such that the following factorization holds:

 \end{theorem}

 Note that in the classical symbol, $V$ is an element of $\Un^*(2n)$.
-Again using the Cholesky factorization, we obtain the folded factorization of $\fact{11}$, a result on the congruence diagonalizability of a Hermitian positive definite matrix. \begin{corollary} Any $2n\times 2n$ Hermitian positive definite matrix $A$ is congruent to a positive diagonal matrix by a complexified quaternionic matrix $V\in\complexify{\gl{n, \mathbb{H}}}=\Un^*(2n)$.
+Again by the Cholesky factorization we obtain the folded factorization of $\fact{11}$, an $H$-congruence diagonalization a Hermitian positive definite matrix. \begin{corollary} Any $2n\times 2n$ Hermitian positive definite matrix $A$ is $H$-congruent to a positive diagonal matrix by a complexified quaternionic matrix $V\in\complexify{\gl{n, \mathbb{H}}}=\Un^*(2n)$.
 Moreover, the resulting diagonal matrix can be chosen to have a block structure of $\diag(\Sigma, \Sigma^{-1})$ \end{corollary}